-Amounts owed by the ultimate parent and fellow subsidiary undertakings are unsecured, repayable on demand and generally accrue interest at rates linked to SONIA.
-Expected credit losses on intercompany balances are assessed at each balance sheet date; there are no expected credit losses at the balance sheet date.
+Amounts owed by parent undertaking are unsecured, repayable on demand or within one year and generally accrue interest at rates linked to SONIA.

 The maximum exposure to credit risk of trade and other receivables is the carrying value of each class of receivable set out above.
 There is no collateral held in respect of trade and other receivables (2020: £nil).